ncbi/elastic-blast-docs/docs/source/tutorials/tutorial-spot.rst

 If the discounted instance is terminated, ElasticBLAST will bid on a new instance and restart your batches (i.e., your BLAST searches).
 No action will be required on your part.

-You will lose a minimal amount of work if the instance is terminated.
-ElasticBLAST works through your queries in batches and saves the results of a batch to a cloud bucket (S3 in AWS or GCS in GCP), so only the work for the currently running batch will be lost.
+You will lose a minimal amount of time if the instance is terminated.
+ElasticBLAST works through your queries in batches and saves the results of a batch to a cloud bucket (S3 in AWS or GCS in GCP), so only the work for the currently running batch will be repeated.
 According to `AWS Spot Instance Advisor page <https://aws.amazon.com/ec2/spot/instance-advisor>`_, the average frequency of interruption across all regions and instances is less than 5% (accessed July 24, 2023).

 ``What type of instance is used?``